Rotary Aviation

 - Landing Zone - Avoid enemy locations.
 Plan the route avoiding obstacles if possible and select the route with minimal chance of getting spotted by enemies.

-- Supply Drops - Same as Landing Zones, although due to the sling loaded supplies limiting the helicopter, you need to incorporate this factor in planning of a route.
+- Supply Drops - Same as Landing Zones, although due to the sling loaded supplies limiting the helicopter, you need to incorporate this factor when planning a route.

 - Attack Runs - Proper Ingress is vital to ensure an efficient attack run.